Angie Baynham MNCS (Acc)

 - Ascentis Level 2 Certificate in Mental Health Awareness

-I attend regular workshops to support my work, which to date have included subjects such as mindfulness, treating generalised anxiety disorder and panic attacks, self-harm, eating disorders and working with suicidal clients.
+I attend regular training days to support my work, which to date have included subjects such as mindfulness, treating generalised anxiety disorder and panic attacks, self-harm, eating disorders and working with suicidal clients.

 I graduated from university with a B.Pharm (Hons) but then moved into the world of publishing where I worked for many years.
 While bringing up my two children a growing interest in what makes people tick led me to retrain as a counsellor.